QryptInc/qrypt-security-quickstarts-cpp/README_END2END_TEST.md

     ./build.sh --build_encrypt_tool --build_type=Debug
     ```

-1. *Optional: Setup SSH server and user - will be used for file transmission between Alice and Bob in the below tests.*
+1. Setup SSH server and user - will be used for file transmission between Alice and Bob in the below tests.
     ```
     apt-get -y install openssh-server ufw sshpass net-tools
     ```